-These parties duplicate capitalist society in their values and their hierarchical organisations-as capitalist society for the second se in their values and their hierarchical organisations - as capitalist society falls apart, we see this reflected in the crisis of the left.
+These parties duplicate capitalist society in their values and their hierarchical organisations- as capitalist society falls.

+organisations - as capitalist society falls apart, we see this reflected in the crisis of the left.

-We shall not tire of repeating that it is vitally important that we get over we shall not tire of repeating that it is vitally important that we get over libertarian communist ideas to wider areas - the ideas of running society in a free and self-managed way where there are no longer any classes, no money, and where work is transformed into something pleasureable, that we need to control our own struggles as we fight back against the capitalist system.
+We shall not tire of repeating that it is vitally important that we get over libertarian communist ideas to wider areas - the ideas of running society in a vitally important that we get over libertarian communist ideas to wider areas - the ideas of running society in a free and self-managed way where there are no longer any classes, no money, and where work is transformed into something pleasureable, that we need to control our own struggles as we fight back against the capitalist system.